-The proposed plans further the objectives of the Park Board's Strategic Plan and the Greenest City Action Plan.
-They meet the criteria of the Community Garden Policy.
-These gardens will contribute to increasing our local food assets, and will also build community connections.
-Staff recommends that the Board approve these proposals for two new community gardens - one each at Charleson Park and Cambie Park - and then work with the Charleson Park Community Gardeners, the South Vancouver Green Thumbs, and their project sponsors to develop final plans for each of the gardens.
+The proposed garden furthers the objectives of the Park Board's Strategic Plan and the Greenest City Action Plan and meets the criteria of the Community Garden Policy.
+The garden will contribute to increasing our local food assets, and will also build community connections.
+The proposed garden site is technically feasible and will work alongside other park programming.
+Staff recommends that the Board approve this proposal for a new community garden at Charleson Park, and then work with the Charleson Park Community Gardeners and the False Creek Neighbourhood Association to develop final plans for the project.